Hancock County Ga.

 The Columbus Enquirer-Sun

 Mrs. Pierce, wife of the lamented Bishop Pierce, died at her home in Sparta day before yesterday after an illness of several months.
-She was a good woman, and held the highest respect and esteem of a large number of Georgias.
+She was a good woman, and held the highest respect and esteem of a large number of Georgians.
 She was buried by the side of her late husband yesterday.

 October 1, 1889